Adi-Saha-07/Cpp-Projects/README.md

 # advance_calculator.cpp :
 A calculator that performs basic operations (+, -, *, /) along with advanced functions like power and square root.

+# attendance_system.cpp :
+A simple Attendance Management System to record, manage, and view student attendance.

 # result_craft.cpp :
 A result management system that generates and displays student marksheets.